kiarajones/digitalframeworks-summer2018/Assignment5.md

 * Do domestic or international flights have more passengers compared to one another?

 Based on the information collected from the dataset, domestic flights have higher numbers of passengers than international flights.
-Specifically, domestic flights with scheduled carriers thatdepart in the morning around 8am.
+Specifically, domestic flights with scheduled carriers that depart in the morning around 8am have the highest number of passengers.

 Steps taken to clean and analyze the data: